 Foreign-affiliated companies often have directors and employees with foreign nationals.

-In this case, payroll staff has to handle not only ordinary salary calculation and social insurance procedures but also those specific for non-residents, such as gross-up calculation, income tax for non-residents, and social security issues for non-residents.
+In this case, payroll staff has to handle ordinary salary calculation and social insurance procedures and those specific for non-residents, such as gross-up calculation, income tax for non-residents, and social security issues for non-residents.

 Each country has a lot of domestic rules on HR.

-We can find very few people who are familiar with the labor procedures unique to foreigners and can explain them in English.
+We can find very few people familiar with the labor procedures unique to foreigners and can explain them in English.

-There would be a lot of people in this outsourcing industry who think bookkeeping is a matter of easy accounting.
+There would be many people in this outsourcing industry who think bookkeeping is a matter of easy accounting.
 They consider that anyone can handle it if they have basic knowledge of bookkeeping.
-And they would try to hire inexpensive staff/managers without a licensed qualification who only has minimal or little experience of tax.
+And they would try to hire inexpensive staff/managers without a licensed qualification who only has minimal or little tax experience.

 A foreign-affiliated company switched the accounting office from a mid-sized firm (75 employees, established 1989) to our accounting office.
-I think the mid-sized accounting firm was a good company with a long history of specializing in foreign-affiliated companies.
+The mid-sized accounting firm was a good company with a long history of specializing in foreign-affiliated companies.
 The reason the client transferred was not dissatisfaction, but their parent company’s global policy (Contract partners limited to Deloitte globally).

 We found that the predecessor had treated some transactions incorrectly so far.
 It was a typical international tax issue, such as whether to withhold tax on cross-border services by non-residents.